 How to Use Power Query?

-Power Query is available in three different setups:
+Power Query is available in different tools and services:

 What You Can Do With Power Query?

 With Power Query you can connect to wide range of data sources.
 SQL Server or DB2 or Oracle….
 All of these database are supported as a source.
 You can even connect to an Analysis Services instance and fetch data from it.
 You can connect to file data structures such as text files, XML, CSV, and Excel.
 You can even read list of files in a folder!
 You can connect to a range of applications such as Facebook, Salesforce, CRM Online and etc and get data from them.
 You can get data from Azure services such as Azure SQL database, Azure HD Insight, Azure Blob storage and etc. There are many data sources supported for Power Query (and obviously for Power BI), also more data sources will be available in every update of Power Query or Power BI.

 Here is an example set of data sources supported in Power Query:

 Power Query look at the data values with data types such as : Table, Record, List, DateTime, Text, Number, Boolean and etc. There are many data transformation functions for any of these data types.
 You can apply Merge (similar to join) or Append (similar to UNION) to two tables.
 You can apply text functions such as getting part of a string, trimming it or length of string.
 You can apply mathematical functions.
 You can apply datetime functions such as functions for year, Month, day and week.
 There are two way to apply these transformations;

 Query Editor will give you a great experience of most common transformations through very easy user interface. you can apply most of transformation with matter of few clicks.
 The Query Editor in Power BI Desktop or Power Query Add-In for Excel has many common transformations listed.
 You can see some of them in below screenshots: